 We mitigate half-chain correlators (\ref {eq:corr}) of the $Q=6$ XY model (\ref{eq:H}) using IBM's Toronto quantum computer.
 As a reference, we also perform CDR correction with a standard algorithm described in Section~\ref{sec:CDR} and Appendix~\ref{app:tcirc_rand} using training circuits obtained via random Clifford substitutions.
-Our current shot-efficient CDR method combines both approaches described in Section~\ref{sec:eff}.
-Namely, we perform symmetric CDR for all $O_j$ in (\ref{eq:corr}) following the algorithm of Section~\ref{sec:symmetries}.
+We use a shot-efficient CDR method combining both approaches described in Section~\ref{sec:eff}.
+Namely, we perform symmetric CDR for all $O_j$ in (\ref{eq:corr}) following the algorithm described in Section~\ref{sec:symmetries}.
 Each symmetric observable $O_j$ requires generating independent $N_t^j$ training circuits with widely spread $O_j^{\rm exact}$.
-These training circuits are generated using the MCMC algorithm described in Appendix~\ref{app:tcirc_smart}.
-We describe construction of the training sets for both approaches in more detail in Appendix~\ref{app:ts_toronto}.
+These training circuits are generated using the MCMC algorithm described in Appendix~\ref{app:tcirc_MCMC}.
+We describe the construction of the training sets for both approaches in more detail in Appendix~\ref{app:ts_toronto}.
 The shot-frugal approach used here improves CDR shot-efficiency through spreading $O_j^{\rm exact}$, while symmetric CDR restores uniformity of the mitigated correlators.
-One may consider generalizations of the MCMC algorithm which would allow one to generate training circuits with distributions of several $O_j^{\rm exact}$ being widely-spread simultaneously.
+One may consider generalizations of the applied algorithm which would allow one to generate training circuits with distributions of several $O_j^{\rm exact}$ being widely-spread simultaneously.
 Such training circuits would improve shot-efficiency of the current approach while increasing classical computational cost of the method.
 We leave their investigation to future work.

 We compare the performance of the new and standard approaches using IBM's Toronto quantum computer.
-We use $N_s = 10^4$ shots per circuit measurement and compare the performance of both approaches for a total number of training circuits $N_t=2,6,8,12,18,30$.
-For each value of $N_t$ we generate $10$ different, independent instances of training circuits.
+We note that here, we do not use dedicated measurement error mitigation.
+We use $N_s = 10^4$ shots per circuit measurement and compare the performance of both approaches for a total number of training circuits $N_t \in \{2,6,8,12,18,30\}$.
+For each value of $N_t$ we generate $10$ different, independent instances of sets of training circuits.
 The number of non-Clifford gates is set to $N=30$, while the circuit of interest contains 150 non-Clifford gates.
 We compare the performance by computing the absolute error of the mean of the observable expectation values for each set of training circuits